raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### recognizing strings

-What makes recognizers really useful is recognizing strings of one kind or anither.
+What makes recognizers really useful is recognizing strings of one kind or another.
 Here's an example of a recognizer that recognizes a single zero:

 <div class="mermaid">
   stateDiagram